 Definition of Done and Definition of Workflow at the Nexus

 In a Nexus the NIT is responsible for a definition of “Done” that can be applied to the Integrated Increment developed each Sprint.
 Similarly, the NIT would be responsible for the Nexus-level definition of Workflow.
-Individual Scrum teams will work within this overall big picture definition of Workflow.
+Individual Scrum teams will work within this overall big-picture definition of Workflow.

 When it comes to the definition of Workflow for each Scrum Team, they are responsible for it and will self-organize to define, inspect and adapt such a definition that will help them achieve great flow.
-Having said that, there’s great potential for cross-pollination across the Nexus and the NIT would do well to facilitate sharing of ideas and insights about team-level definition of Workflow, maybe during the Sprint Retrospective.
+Having said that, there’s great potential for cross-pollination across the Nexus and the NIT would do well to facilitate sharing of ideas and insights about the team-level definition of Workflow, maybe during the Sprint Retrospective.

 Scrum and Nexus are based on Transparency.
 Kanban is an excellent complementary tool to help achieve complete transparency of the flow of work at the Nexus and support process-level empiricism.
-Fast feedback loops created by achieving flow through a reduction of Work in Process helps accelerate transparency as to whether correct assumptions have been made in selecting the work and developing the Increment.
+Fast feedback loops created by achieving flow through a reduction of Work in the Process help accelerate transparency as to whether correct assumptions have been made in selecting the work and developing the Increment.